bmccutchanjr/trees/README.md

 Validator
 ---------

 Validator employs a recursive brute force approach, assigning trees beginning with an arbitrary location.
 The next tree is assigned to the next legal position and the process is repeated until the puzzle is solved or the current branch becomes invalid.
-The configuration of the puzzle is ignored in the placement of trees.

 Because every permutation of tree arrangements is explored Validator will tell the puzzle designer if the puzzle has a solution and how many (hopefully just one) there are.